Dian Al-Mahri Mosque

 Dian Al-Mahri Mosque, also known as Golden Dome Mosque (Masjid Kubah Emas), is a mosque built on the edge of Raya street, Depok City in West Java, Indonesia.
-In addition to being a place of worship for everyday Muslims, this mosque complex is also a tourist area for family and attracts many people because of its domes made of gold.
-Because of the vastness of area and accessibility to the public, this place is often a holiday destination for family or a place to take a rest.
+In addition to being a place of daily worship for Muslims, this mosque area attracts many locals and tourists because its domes are made of gold.
+Because of the vastness of the area and its accessibility to the public, this place is often a holiday destination for family or a place to take a rest.

 History

 The mosque was built by Hj.
 Dian Djuriah Maimun Al Rashid, a businesswoman from Banten, who has bought its land in 1996.
 The construction had begun in 2001 and finished around the end of 2006.
 The mosque was inaugurated to the public on December 31, 2006, coinciding with the second Eid al-Adha of the year.
 With an area of 50 hectares, the building occupies an area of 60 x 120 meters or about 8000 square meters.
 The mosque itself can accommodate around 20,000 worshipers.
 The area of the mosque with the size of 50,000 m2 is often referred as one of the largest in Southeast Asia.